 Growing frustration of common man is about the efficiency of the system.
 Citizens are curious about the pendency in courts.
 Tracking of litigation pendency at the level of District Courts is also made open to the general public, researchers, academicians and society at large.
-The figures of pendency at national level, state level, district level and at individual court level is now open to be accessed by anyone visiting the National Data Judicial Grid portal (http://njdg.ecourts.gov.in).
+The figures of pendency at national level, state level, district level and at individual court level is now open to be accessed by anyone visiting the National

+Judicial Data Grid portal (http://njdg.ecourts.gov.in).

 NJDG also serves as a decision support system to the management authorities like Supreme Court, High Court, and Central and State Government to monitor pendency on varied attributes for effective decision-making.
-Management authorities can now track the pendency of the remotest court of the country.
+Management authorities can now track pendency of a remotest court of the country.

-- Enables transparency in tracking of pendency of cases on attributes like age, case type, stage, delay reason etc. - Data from all District Courts and High Courts is available on the grid. - Serves as national judicial data warehouse eCourts is a Mission Mode Project conceptualized as a part of the National e-Governance Plan (NeGP) of the Government of India for Indian judiciary to provide ICT enablement of courts to facilitate reduction of pending cases, enhancement of judicial productivity, and to make justice delivery system easily accessible, accountable, affordable, transparent, and cost-effective.
+- Enables transparency in tracking of pendency of cases on attributes like age, case type, stage, delay reason etc. - Data from all District Courts and High Courts is available on the grid. - Serves as national judicial data warehouse - Provides timely inputs for making policy decisions to reduce delay and arrears